This page may contain compensated links. For more information read our disclaimer here.

 REEF BAY TRAIL HIKE

 The hike is scenic and amazing.
-Along the way there are many things to see, the most important being the petroglyphs dating from Pre-Columbian era and made by the Taino from 1000 years ago.
-The ruins are of historical importance and the Poster-boys of this trek.
+Along the length of the trail there are many things to see, the most important being the petroglyphs dating from Pre-Columbian era and made by the Taino over 1000 years ago.
+The ruins are of historical importance and the one of the most popular things to see on this trek.
+They peak out from just above the waterline at one of the reflecting pools at the end of the petroglyph trail as seen on the picture of the Reef Bay Trail map sign above.
+Splashing a small amount of water over them well help the petroglyphs to really show themselves.

 Along the way, you can see a lot of flora and fauna.
 The most notable are the abundant Hermit Crabs!

 The St. John reef bay trail ends at the beach.
-The incline is obvious – one starts at 200 meters above sea level and ends at the sea, so the hike is all downhill while going out and totally uphill while coming back.
-The steepest and most difficult part while coming back is the last bit so keep some ammo saved for the last.
+The incline is obvious – you start around 900 feet above sea level and end at the ocean, so the hike is all downhill while going out and totally uphill while coming back.
+The terrain is somewhat varied along the trail with the steepest and most difficult part while coming back is the last bit so keep some ammo saved for the last.

 Petroglyph Trail & Waterfalls

 Reef Bay Trail petroglyphs are really the highlight of this hike.
-They hold immense historical importance.
-They are located around a reflection pool, at the base of a waterfall, a little off the trail.
-One can take a small detour and go see.
-The symbols are understood to be for water.
+They are located around a reflecting pool, at the base of a waterfall, a little off the main trail.
+You can take the small, but well marked waterfall and petroglyph trail that branches off the main trail for about a quarter of a mile.
 These symbols are totems called “Zemis”, used by the natives.

-The waterfall itself is a beautiful one.
-The water cascades down a huge cliff, about 40 feet high.
-But the volume of the water depends on whether it has rained in the last couple of days.
+The waterfall itself is a beautiful with water cascading down a large 40 foot cliff.
+However, the volume of the water depends on whether it has rained in the last couple of days.
 If it has not, it might just be a sparse trickle.

 The trail has a sugar plantation and sugar mill ruins site.
 In fact, the trail itself is originally a donkey path on which the goods for the sugar industry were transported.
-The equipment is still there in the mill.
+The equipment is still there in the mill and the grounds can be explored just before you reach the turn around point at the ocean.
+You can also spend a while taking a dip in the ocean before heading back up the hill.
+The beach is a bit rocky, but it’s one of the most secluded spots on St. John with rarely another person around.

 WHERE TO STAY NEAR REEF BAY TRAIL